Dual-Margin Embedding for Fine-Grained Long-Tailed Plant Taxonomy: Evaluation

 \subsection{Further Benchmarking}

-\paragraph{Comparison with MLLMs.} General-purpose MLLMs have demonstrated strong generalization in open-ended tasks \cite{team2023gemini, hurst2024gpt} prompting the question of whether they can handle long-tailed, fine-grained ecological classification that require domain reasoning.
-We compare our model with GPT-4o~\cite{hurst2024gpt} and Gemini-2.5~\cite{team2023gemini} using macro-averaged recall, as shown in Table~\ref{tab:llm_inaturalist}, on the iNat-Plantae dataset.
-We adopt zero-shot (ZS) persona-based prompts \cite{shanahan2023role}, alongside hierarchical chain-of-thought (CoT) reasoning \cite{wei2022chain}—guiding MLLMs to first infer the genus and then refine their prediction to the species level.
+\paragraph{Comparison with MLLMs.} Given general-purpose Multimodal Large Language Models (MLLMs) excel at broad tasks \cite{team2023gemini, hurst2024gpt}, we test whether they can handle biodiversity recognition.
+Table~\ref{tab:llm_inaturalist} compares our model against GPT-4o~\cite{hurst2024gpt} and Gemini-2.5~\cite{team2023gemini} on the iNat-Plantae dataset.
+To evaluate these models, we used zero-shot (ZS) persona-based prompts and asked the AI to act as a botanical expert \cite{shanahan2023role} and a chain-of-thought (CoT) approach reasoning \cite{wei2022chain}.
+This guided the models to reason through the taxonomic hierarchy, first identifying the genus before narrowing down to the specific species.

-\TaxoNet outperforms MLLMs at both genus and species levels, achieving 2$\times$ higher performance in species-level classification in particular.
-Although CoT reasoning improves over ZS prompting in Gemini's results, it offers no benefit to GPT-4o and shows the limitations of MLLMs in fine-grained, long-tailed ecological tasks.
+TaxoNet significantly outperforms MLLMs across both genus and species levels, achieving 2$\times$ higher performance in species-level accuracy.
+Although CoT reasoning improves over ZS prompting in Gemini's results, it yields negligible gains for GPT-4o, highlighting the inherent limitations of general-purpose models in fine-grained botanical discrimination.
 We provide additional results for AA-Central and prompting templates in the Appendix.

 \paragraph{Comparison with VLFM.} Unlike open-domain MLLMs, \textsc{BioCLIP} leverages large-scale biodiversity resources spanning plants, animals, fungi, and microbes, and is therefore not strictly domain-specialized.
 As \textsc{BioCLIP} includes training examples overlapping with iNat-Plantae, it attains higher species-level performance than MLLMs.
 However, MLLMs, aided by text-guided CoT reasoning, enhances interpretability at coarser taxonomic levels.
 Overall, our proposed domain-specialized model establishes a strong foundation for open-world taxonomic monitoring when deployed in the plant domain.